Roasted Turkey with Bourbon Turkey Brine

 FOR THE BRINE:

 - Bring 2 quarts of water to a boil in a large stock pot.
-Remove from heat and stir in the kosher salt, brown sugar, maple syrup, black peppercorns, cloves, allspice, cinnamon stick and bay leaves.
-Stir until the salt and sugar are completely dissolved and let it rest for 15-20 minutes.
+Remove from heat and stir in 1 cup kosher salt, 1½ cups brown sugar, ¾ cup maple syrup, 1 tablespoon black peppercorns, 1 teaspoon whole cloves, 1 teaspoon whole allspice berries, 1 cinnamon stick and 6 bay leaves.
+Stir until the salt and sugar are completely dissolved, and let it rest for 15-20 minutes.
 Place a sieve over a large bowl and strain the brine to remove the solids.

-- Add ice to the brine and stir until the ice melts.
+- Add 8 cups ice to the brine and stir until the ice melts.
 Add an additional 4-8 cups of cool water or until you have about 4 to 4½ quarts of liquid.
-Stir in the bourbon.
+Stir in ½ cup bourbon.

 BRINING THE TURKEY: